-KCGI was established as Japan's first IT professional graduate school, inheriting the pioneering spirit of KCG, Japan's first computer education institution, founded on May 1, 1963.The Graduate School of Applied Information Technology offers a major in Web Business Technology.
-Upon completion of the program, students can earn a Master of Information Technology (Professional), the highest degree in the field of IT applications.In the academic areas, the curriculum has been substantially reorganized starting in 2018.We set up the following models as concenration study models: ERP, Business Data Analytics, IT Entrepreneurship, Web System Development, Network Management, IT Manga/Animation, Tourism IT, and General IT, and the following models as industry field study models: FinTech, Agriculture, Marine, Medical/Health, Contents Marketing, and Education, so that students can learn efficiently and step by step by selecting and combining each model according to their purpose and orientation.The enrollment capacity has been increased from 80 students (total capacity of 160) at the time of opening to 360 students in the 2018 academic year (600 students in the same 2018 academic year and 720 students in the 2019 academic year and thereafter).We have been sending talented people with knowledge and skills in IT, management, and content to the IT industry in Japan, Asia, and around the world.
+KCGI opened as Japan's first IT professional graduate school, inheriting the pioneering spirit of KCG, the first computer education institution in Japan, founded on May 1, 1963.The Graduate School of Applied Information Technology offers a major in Web Business Technology, and upon completion, students are awarded a Master of Information Technology (Professional), the highest degree in the field of IT applications.In the academic field, the curriculum has been substantially reorganized since the 2018 academic year.Concentration models include ERP, Business Data Analytics, IT Entrepreneurship, Web System Development, Network Management, IT Manga/Animation, Tourism IT, and General IT, while industry models include FinTech, Agriculture, Marine, Medical/Healthcare, Content Marketing, and Education.The admission capacity has been increased from 80 students when the school first opened (total capacity of 160) to 360 students in FY2018 (600 students in FY2018 and 720 students in FY2019 and thereafter).We have been sending talented people with knowledge and skills in IT and management, as well as content, to the IT industry in Japan, Asia, and the rest of the world.

 On November 1, 2018, the commemorative ceremony for the 55th anniversary of KCG and the 15th anniversary of KCGI will be held at the The Kyoto College of Graduate Studies for Informatics Kyoto Ekimae Satellite (Kyoto Computer Gakuin Kyoto Ekimae School) University Hall.
 The event will be held with many guests from Kyoto and other countries and universities.The celebration will be held at the Rihga Royal Hotel Kyoto afterwards.